-The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class I shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of a broad-based market index.
-Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class I shares and by showing how the average annual total returns of the Fund compare with the average annual total returns of a broad-based market index.
 Updated performance information is available at the Fund's website, www.acr-investfunds.com, or by calling the Fund at 1-855-955-9552.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.